FourjsGenero/ex_push_notification/README.md

 If this DB file does not exist, token_maintainer.4gl will create it.

-You can switch between GCM and APNs technos with the same token database:
+You can switch between FCM and APNs technos with the same token database:
-The programs check for the sender_id, which is specific to GCM.
+The programs check for the sender_id, which is specific to FCM.

 The token_maintainer.4gl program is a Web Service program and should normally be running behing a GAS.
 For development/test purpose, it can be run standalone.